EDI-Systems/M5P01_Prokaron/README.md

 |MIPS M14k    |XC32-GCC      |17.2 |2.46|264  |358  |340  |421     |415    |213  |
 |X86-LINUX    |GCC           |N/A  |N/A |33000|35000|33000|35000   |33000  |136  |

 &ensp;&ensp;&ensp;&ensp;**Flash and SRAM consumption is calculated in kB, while the other figures are calculated in CPU clock cycles.
-All values listed here are typical (useful system) values, not minimum values, because minimum values on system size seldom make any real sense.**
+All values listed here are typical (useful system) values, not minimum values, because minimum values on system size seldom make any real sense.
+HAL library are also included in the size numbers.**

 - MSP430 is evaluated with MSP430FR5994.
 - Cortex-M0 is evaluated with STM32F030F4P6.